 You might need to have very strong painkillers, such as morphine.
 You can have morphine as a tablet, an injection into a vein or muscle or under the skin (subcutaneously).
-It also comes as a gel that can be spread directly onto your wound.
+It also comes as a gel that your nurse can apply to your wound.
 But this may not be suitable for very wet wounds.

-Your doctor might suggest an extra dose of painkillers beforehand if changing your dressing is very painful.
-Or in hospital, you could breathe in a gas called nitrous oxide (Entonox) during the dressing change.
-This gas isn’t harmful, many women use it during childbirth.
+Your doctor might suggest extra painkillers before you have your dressing changed.
+This can be helpful if changing your dressing is very painful.
+In hospital, you could breathe in nitrous oxide (Entonox) during the dressing change.
+This gas isn’t harmful.
+Many women use it during childbirth.

 Non stick dressings are less painful to change.
-During and in between changes, your nurse may spray the dressing with warm salty water (saline).
+Your nurse may spray the dressing with warm salty water (saline).
+They will do so during and between changes.
 This keeps it moist and makes the dressing easier to remove.

-Some people find using complementary therapies such as visualisation and hypnosis to reduce pain.
+Some people use complementary therapies to help reduce pain.
+These can be:

 The smell might be the most distressing symptom of an ulcerating tumour.
 It can also be upsetting for your family and friends.

 The smell could be strong enough to make you and other people feel sick.
-This is a lot to deal with, but a number of things can help.
+This is a lot to deal with, but some things can help.

-The smell is caused by germs (bacteria) inside the wound.
+Germs (bacteria) cause the smell inside the wound.
 Sometimes antibiotics can help kill them off.

 The antibiotic usually used for this is metronidazole (Flagyl).
-You can take this as a tablet, have an injection into a vein in your arm, or apply it directly on the wound.
+You can take this as a tablet, or apply it on the wound, or have it as an injection into a vein in your arm.

-- Other methods of debridement might involve using surgery or maggots to remove dead tissue.
+Other methods of debridement can be surgery or maggots to remove dead tissue.

-A number of dressings can reduce the wound’s odour:
+Some dressings can reduce the wound’s odour.
+These are:

-- Some dressings of these contain charcoal, which absorbs the bad smell and traps it inside the dressing.
+- charcoal dressings absorb the bad smell and trap it inside the dressing

-- Often, silver dressings are used because silver can kill most bacteria.
+- silver dressings (silver can kill most bacteria)

-- Honey dressings have recently come back into use.
-The high sugar content stops bacteria from growing.
+- honey dressings (high sugar content stops bacteria from growing)

 Many of these dressings don't work if they get wet.
 This can be a problem, as ulcerating tumours often leak fluid.

-Alginate dressings containing honey can be used on wounds which are not oozing too much.
-Honey dressings are not suitable for painful wounds, as they can cause a slight burning sensation.
+Your nurse might use alginate dressings containing honey.
+These will be for wounds which are not oozing too much.
+Honey dressings are not suitable for painful wounds.
+They can cause a slight burning sensation.

-When you’re having your dressing changed, you might be worried about the smell of the wound upsetting people around you.
+During a dressing change, you might worry that the smell of the wound will upset people around you.
 It’s important to try to relax.
 Remember that your nurses will have done this many times before.

 The nurses might have a deodorising spray they can use around your bed before doing the dressing.
 Some of these do help.
 Or if you don't like the deodorant smell, you might prefer essential oils or an air filter.